-I’ve made the PDF (Value Proposition Canvas.pdf) and editable Apple Keynote Presentation (Value Proposition Canvas.key) files available for you to download so that people can print out the canvas, edit it and create their own versions.
+I’ve made the PDF (Value Proposition Canvas.pdf), PowerPoint (Value Proposition Canvas.ppt), and Apple Keynote (Value Proposition Canvas.key) files available for you to download so that you can print out the canvas, edit it and create your own versions.
 No need to attribute it to me, just say thanks on Twitter at @peterjthomson if you find it helpful and check out my book on Digital Marketing for more in-depth strategy techniques.

 The tool can be used to map your existing value proposition, your competitors and the proposition for any new products and services that you are considering building.